 - Borrower must not have recently closed a refinance through UWM (in the past 18 months)

 - Max rate lock period of 22 days

-The program went live today, and per Ishbia, rates are anywhere from 130-150 basis points better than what was on the rate sheet yesterday.
+The program went live on May 13th, and per Ishbia, rates have only gotten better compared to what was on the rate sheet since then.

 Remember, rates will always vary based on personal loan attributes, market movements, and so on.